Qix-/arua-meta/README.md

 # Arua-Lang Proposal

 This is the Arua Language proposal.
-This readme answers some meta-questions (i.e. *why another language*, etc.) and provides a table of contents to the rest of the proposal's contents.
+This readme answers some meta-questions (e.g. *why another language*, etc.) and provides a table of contents to the rest of the proposal's contents.

 ## Answers